 - Proration means the seller is responsible for property taxes on the home for the portion of the year in which they owned the home.

-- The title company prorates for taxes at closing which are paid from the sellers proceeds.
+- The title company prorates for taxes at closing which is paid from the seller’s proceeds.

 - For example, if the home is to be sold on February 1st, the seller is only responsible for 1 month of property taxes as long as prior years are current.

 This contract contains the entire agreement of the parties and cannot be changed except by their written agreement.

 Explanation: This is a very important section to pay close attention to.
 Many “home buying companies” add their self created addendums to the contract that allows them the ability to back out of the contract at any time.
 Cash House Buyers USA does not include any non-State promulgate forms so the seller remains protected.
 Additional State created addendums could be added to this contract if the property is part of a homeowner’s association or if the home was built before 1978 or part of a homeowner’s association.